Antonio Tajani: European Commissioner for Transport

-On 8 May 2008, he was appointed as Italy's EU Commissioner by newly elected Italian Prime Minister Silvio Berlusconi, replacing Franco Frattini, who became the new Italian foreign minister.
+On 8 May 2008, Tajani was appointed as Italy's EU Commissioner by newly elected Italian Prime Minister Silvio Berlusconi, replacing Franco Frattini, who became the new Italian foreign minister.
 Tajani received the Commissioner for Transport portfolio.
 He was officially approved in his post by the European Parliament on 18 June 2008 with a vote of 507 to 53 with 64 abstentions.
 He also served as Vice-President of the European Commission.
 In this role, Tajani promoted the rescue plan for Alitalia, through the involvement of private funding in the airline capital.
 His plan was not successful and Alitalia is remains in terminal administration only supported by illegal state aid.